makerdao/community/governance/votes/Executive vote - October 31, 2024.md

 - MKR/USD at [0xdbBe5e9B1dAa91430cF0772fCEbe53F6c6f137DF](https://etherscan.io/address/0xdbBe5e9B1dAa91430cF0772fCEbe53F6c6f137DF)

 These additions will ensure that a sufficient number of price sources are being used by the Medianizer to generate prices.

+For more details about the Oracle Module, you can refer to this [link](https://docs.makerdao.com/smart-contract-modules/oracle-module#id-3.-key-mechanism-and-concepts).

 ---